Benwell and Scotswood: Education

-The ward has two nursery schools, six primary schools, one comprehensive secondary school and a school for children with specific needs.
+The ward has two nursery schools, five primary schools, two secondary schools, with one being an all-through school and a school for children with specific needs.

 Recreation and leisure

 The ward has both the West End Library and Denton Burn Library, which have computers with free internet access.
 The West End library holds the West Newcastle Picture History Collection of around 17,000 images of the West End, some taken by Jimmy Forsyth.
 Benwell Nature Park and Denton Dene South are located within the ward.
 Scotswood Leisure Centre hosts various sports clubs and fitness classes.
 The ward contains three pieces of Play Provision, provided by Newcastle Play Service.

 These are the Lillia Play Sessions, held at the Lillia Youth Centre and two playcentres: Scotswood Playcentre and Benwell Playcentre.
 These provide free open access sessions five days a week to children 5–12 (older children with disabilities and additional needs are also welcome).

-Scotswood Natural Community garden was awarded a Green Flag Community Award.
+Scotswood Community Garden was founded in 1995 on the playing field of the old Whickham View School.
+It offers a wide range of nature-based sessions and activities to local people of all ages and abilities.
+It has been awarded the Green Flag Community Award for 20 consecutive years.
 In 2012 a Sculpture Trail was created which involved the creation of four sculptures by artists working with local community groups.

 West End RFC is a local amateur rugby club which plays its home matches at All Saints Sports Centre.